ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 ## Installation
 ### Set Up Raspbian
-Download and install the Raspbian Jessie Lite image to your SD card using [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+Download and install the Raspbian Jessie Lite image to your SD card using [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), using NOOBS with Raspbian would also probably work.
 Once you finish writing the image to the SD card, you'll need to enable SSH.
 From the [Raspberry Pi](https://www.raspberrypi.org/documentation/remote-access/ssh/) documentation:
 >For headless setup, SSH can be enabled by placing a file named 'ssh', without any extension, onto the boot partition of the SD card.
 When the Pi boots, it looks for the 'ssh' file.
 If it is found, SSH is enabled, and the file is deleted.
 The content of the file does not matter: it could contain text, or nothing at all.

 You will need the Raspberry Pi to have an internet connection from here on out.
 The best way is to plug the Pi into your router via Ethernet.
 Connecting via WiFi or using the Pi as a WiFi router is beyond the scope of this guide.